Lakens/statistical_inferences/docs/09-equivalencetest.md

 C) 200
 D) 252

-**Q10**: Assume that when performing the power analysis for Q9 we did not expect the true effect size to be 0, but actually a mean difference of 0.1 grade point.
-Which sample size would we need to collect for the equivalence test, now that we expect a true effect size of 0.1?
+**Q10**: Assume that when performing the power analysis for Q9 we did not expect the true effect size to be 0, but we actually expected a mean difference of 0.1 grade point.
+Which sample size in **each group** would we need to collect for the equivalence test, now that we expect a true effect size of 0.1?
+Change the variable `delta` in `power_t_TOST` to answer this question.

 <!-- ```{r eval = FALSE} -->
 <!-- TOSTER::power_t_TOST( -->